sametsoekel/pump_it_up/README.md

  -   Feature `construction_year` has many of zeros to indicate NA's they need some interest.

  -   Because the feature `scheme_name` has %47 missing variables, rid it off.

+ -   After ridding off unnecesary features (it may change!), there is no observations with over 20% deficiency rate